 Sucrose is the standard of naturally occurring sweetness, joining other nutrients usually carbohydrate in nature, that comprise a group of palatable foodstuffs known to be relatively efficient sources of energy, simple in composition and rapidly metabolizable for utilization and storage.
 Sucrose has been used routinely since antiquity to improve the palatability of food preparations.

 By all conventional tests, sucrose is a substance of extremely low acute toxicity.
 Consumption of sucrose in large amounts or at frequent intervals contributes to the development of dental caries.
 Over consumption of sucrose probably contributes to obesity and possibly results in dietary imbalances and in modification of lipid metabolism which potentiates coronary heart disease.
-Tenuous relationships beteween sucrose ingestion and diabetes mellitus and other disieases also have been suggested.
-The possibility that sucrose may be involved in such deleterious effects continues to stir controversy, as is evident by the size of the scientific and popular literature on sugar in the human diet and the appearance of new research findings and concepts.
+Tenuous relationships between sucrose ingestion and diabetes mellitus and other diseases also have been suggested.
+The possibility that sucrose may be involved in such deleterious effects continues to stir controversy, as is evident by the size of the scientific and popular literature on sugars in the human diet and the appearance of new research findings and concepts.
 Consequently, broad generalizations based upon the inconclusive evidence now available must be made and viewed with caution.

 One of the important facts is that sucrose is both a significant natural constituent of food and a major additive to foods and beverages.
 It is commonly used as such by the consumer and added by food processors as a component of various foods.
 While per capita consumption of sucrose has changed little in the United States over the past 50 years, it is also true that about 70 percent of the per capita intake is now contributed by processed foods.
 This situation makes it difficult to exercise individual choice in the selection of a low sucrose diet.